 The bottom line

-Along with the tips above, a good district manager needs to be flexible and able to adapt to any situation, as no two days in retail are ever the same — and they recognize that no two stores are the same.
+Along with the tips above, a good district manager needs to be flexible and able to adapt to any situation.
+In retail, as no two days are ever the same — and no two stores are the same.
 That’s why a good district manager has to have deep knowledge of the brand culture and policies to promote consistency, all while adding in a little localized flair to each location.

 It’s a lot to have on your metaphorical plate, but at the end of the day — with these tips put in place — great district managing leads to great sales, happy employees, and a profitable bottom line.